dlab-berkeley/advanced-data-wrangling-in-R-legacy/README.md

 ## Setup

 Recommended: Launch the binder above.
+Please do it before attending the worskshop as it takes a while (especially, if you do it for the first time).

 Or you can setup manually: